Canon 1D vs Fujifilm X-T10

 Both the 1D and the X-T10 have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the X-T10 was followed by the Fujifilm X-T20.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.

 Review summary: Canon 1D vs Fujifilm X-T10

 So what conclusions can be drawn?
-Is the Canon 1D better than the Fujifilm X-T10 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 1D and the Fujifilm X-T10?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.